Award-Writing Tips for Social Entrepreneurs

 Remember that judges will read numerous entries — This year I judged over 30 applications.
-Consider what makes you worthy of the award and make use the below Angle, Innovation, Impact framework as a focus for your application.
-Talk about what you do, how you do it, who you do it for and share rationale to explain
+Consider what makes you worthy of the award and make use of the below Angle, Innovation, Impact framework as a focus for your application.
+Talk about what you do, how you do it, who you do it for and share your rationale to explain.

 Find focus with these three pillars: